developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/about/index.md

 #### Ring Scanner Support

-* **RS6000 Ring Scanner -** is now supported on TC75x (Falcon) devices running Android Marshmallow.
+* **[RS6000 Ring Scanner](#wearable) -** is now supported on TC75x (Falcon) devices running Android Marshmallow.

 #### Enterprise Browser Kiosk Mode

-* **New Enterprise Browser Lockdown Option -** integrates with Zebra [Enterprise Home Screen](../../../../ehs) (EHS) to provide a lock-down feature for Enterprise Browser applications and not having access to other applications and device settings by installing and configuring Enterprise Browser and Enterprise Home Screen.
+* **New [Enterprise Browser Lockdown Option](../ehs) -** integrates with Zebra [Enterprise Home Screen](../../../../ehs) (EHS) to provide an easily configurable lock-down feature for any Enterprise Browser app, preventing access to device settings and other apps installed on the device.

 #### New Tags for Android
-The following Enterprise Browser configuration tags are now supported on Android.
+The following Enterprise Browser configuration tags are now supported on Android (formerly Windows-only).

 * **[&lt;ScanDecodeWav&gt;](../configreference#scandecodewav) -** allows specification of a .wav or .ogg file to be played when a scanned barcode is successfully decoded.